NCERT Solutions for Class 12 Physics Chapter 5 - Magnetism and Matter

 Answer:

-Material that has a greater area of hysteresis loop will dissipate more heat energy.
-Hence after going through repeated cycles of magnetization, a carbon steel piece dissipates greater heat energy than a soft iron piece, as the carbon steel piece has a greater hysteresis curve area.
+Material that has a greater area of the hysteresis loop will dissipate more heat energy.
+Hence, after going through repeated cycles of magnetisation, a carbon steel piece dissipates greater heat energy than a soft iron piece, as the carbon steel piece has a greater hysteresis curve area.

 10 (c) ‘A system displaying a hysteresis loop such as a ferromagnet, is a device for storing memory?’
 Explain the meaning of this statement.